Van ECK Associates Corp Increases Stake in Amgen Inc. (NASDAQ:AMGN)

 Amgen Increases Dividend

 The firm also recently declared a quarterly dividend, which will be paid on Wednesday, March 8th.
-Shareholders of record on Wednesday, February 15th will be given a $2.13 dividend.
-This represents a $8.52 annualized dividend and a yield of 3.10%.
-The ex-dividend date of this dividend is Tuesday, February 14th.
-This is a boost from Amgen’s previous quarterly dividend of $1.94.
-Amgen’s dividend payout ratio (DPR) is currently 62.23%.
+Shareholders of record on Wednesday, February 15th will be paid a $2.13 dividend.
+This is an increase from Amgen’s previous quarterly dividend of $1.94.
+The ex-dividend date is Tuesday, February 14th.
+This represents a $8.52 annualized dividend and a dividend yield of 3.10%.
+Amgen’s payout ratio is 62.23%.

-A number of analysts have issued reports on AMGN shares.
-Royal Bank of Canada raised their target price on Amgen from $235.00 to $240.00 and gave the stock a “sector perform” rating in a research note on Friday, November 4th.
-Oppenheimer lifted their target price on shares of Amgen from $300.00 to $310.00 and gave the stock an “outperform” rating in a research note on Tuesday, December 6th.
-Barclays cut shares of Amgen from an “equal weight” rating to an “underweight” rating and set a $234.00 price target for the company. in a research note on Monday, October 31st.
-Robert W. Baird reaffirmed an “underperform” rating and set a $185.00 price target on shares of Amgen in a research report on Tuesday, September 13th.
-Finally, Morgan Stanley increased their price objective on Amgen from $279.00 to $282.00 and gave the stock an “overweight” rating in a research report on Friday, November 4th.
+Several research firms have recently commented on AMGN.
+StockNews.com upgraded Amgen from a “buy” rating to a “strong-buy” rating in a report on Friday.
+SVB Leerink boosted their target price on shares of Amgen from $256.00 to $282.00 and gave the company a “market perform” rating in a report on Thursday, December 22nd.
+Credit Suisse Group assumed coverage on shares of Amgen in a report on Thursday, November 17th.
+They set an “underperform” rating and a $240.00 price target for the company.
+Morgan Stanley upped their price objective on Amgen from $279.00 to $282.00 and gave the company an “overweight” rating in a report on Friday, November 4th.
+Finally, Piper Sandler raised their target price on Amgen from $297.00 to $299.00 and gave the stock an “overweight” rating in a research note on Monday, December 12th.
 Four analysts have rated the stock with a sell rating, four have issued a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $253.57.

-In other news, SVP Nancy A. Grygiel sold 545 shares of the stock in a transaction on Tuesday, November 8th.
+In related news, SVP Nancy A. Grygiel sold 545 shares of Amgen stock in a transaction on Tuesday, November 8th.
 The stock was sold at an average price of $293.54, for a total value of $159,979.30.
-Following the sale, the senior vice president now directly owns 13,009 shares in the company, valued at $3,818,661.86.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Insiders own 0.46% of the company’s stock.
+Following the completion of the transaction, the senior vice president now directly owns 13,009 shares in the company, valued at $3,818,661.86.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Corporate insiders own 0.46% of the company’s stock.

 Amgen Inc discovers, develops, manufactures, and delivers human therapeutics worldwide.
 It focuses on inflammation, oncology/hematology, bone health, cardiovascular disease, nephrology, and neuroscience areas.
 The company's products include Enbrel to treat plaque psoriasis, rheumatoid arthritis, and psoriatic arthritis; Neulasta that reduces the chance of infection due a low white blood cell count in patients cancer; Prolia to treat postmenopausal women with osteoporosis; Xgeva for skeletal-related events prevention; Otezla for the treatment of adult patients with plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet's disease; Aranesp to treat a lower-than-normal number of red blood cells and anemia; KYPROLIS to treat patients with relapsed or refractory multiple myeloma; and Repatha, which reduces the risks of myocardial infarction, stroke, and coronary revascularization.